lizmat/Git-Files/README.md

 DESCRIPTION
 ===========

-The `Git::Files` distribution exports a single subroutine `git-files` that takes zero or more paths, and returns a `Slip` of paths (as strings) of all the files that are known to Git in the specified paths.
+The `Git::Files` distribution exports a single subroutine `git-files` which takes zero or more paths, and returns a `Slip` of paths (as strings) of all the files that are known to Git in the specified paths.

 If no paths are specified, will assume the current directory.